spryker/spryker-docs/docs/pbc/all/tax-management/202404.0/base-shop/third-party-integrations/vertex/connect-vertex.md

 - [Install Vertex](/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/install-vertex.html)
 - Create an account with [Vertex](https://www.vertexinc.com/).
 If you need support getting a Vertex account, [contact support](https://support.spryker.com/) or your Customer Success Manager.
-- You removed the default tax rate value from the Back Office.
-When you use Vertex to determine taxes, the tax rate received from Vertex does not overwrite the existing tax rate values in the Back Office.
-Therefore, before using Vertex, we recommend removing the default values from the Back Office.
-To remove the default tax rates, in your store's Back Office, go to **Administration -> Tax rates** and delete the tax rates.

 ## Connect Vertex

 1. In the Back Office, go to **Apps**.
 2. On the **App Composition Platform Catalog** page, click **Vertex**.
   This opens the Vertex app details page.
 3. In the top right corner of the Vertex app details page, click **Connect app**.
   The notification saying that the application connection is pending is displayed.
 4. In the top right corner of the Vertex app details page, click **Configure**.
 5. To activate the app, select **Active**.
 6. In **Security URI**, enter the Security URI of your Vertex platform.
 For details on the Security URI, see [Vertex documentation](https://tax-calc-api.vertexcloud.com/resources/index.html).